Moonkaman/sql-lab/queries.md

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.

+update customers set postalcode='11122' where customerid='93'

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

+select orderid, count(customerid) as orderCount, customerid from orders group by customerid order by ordercount desc

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.